This Date in Pirates History: November 5

 Tanner would have plenty of success in Pittsburgh winning 96 games his first year.
 He had two straight 2nd place finishes before leading the 1979 Pirates to the WS title.
 He was the Pirates manager for another six seasons, posting three winning seasons during that time including a 2nd place finish in 1983.
 He won 711 games in Pittsburgh, fourth highest total in franchise history behind Fred Clarke, Danny Murtaugh and Jim Leyland.
 Sanguillen’s stay in Oakland would be brief, just one full season before the Pirates reacquired him for three players just prior to the start of the 1978 season.
 Sanguillen would end up being a well used bat off the bench for Tanner during the 1979 season, he started just 10 games but played 56 total, 43 as a pinch hitter.
 He pinch hit three more times in the playoffs and drove in the winning run in the 9th inning of game two of the World Series.

 On that very same date as the Tanner/Sanguillen trade, the Pirates and Athletics also made another transaction.
 The Pirates sold infielder Tommy Helms to the A’s, setting off a strange chain of events.
-The Pirates traded for him before he even played a game with the A’s and then after just 12 at-bats (without a hit) they released him.
+The Pirates traded to get Helms back before he even played a game with the A’s and then after just 12 at-bats (without a hit) they released him.
 Helms had won the Rookie of the Year award, made two all-star appearances and won two gold gloves but he was nearing the end of his career when the Pirates traded Art Howe for him in January 1976.
-He was with the team the entire 1976 season but made just 16 starts, although he managed to hit .276 with 13 RBI’s in his 87 AB’s.
-The second trade had many big names with Phil Garner, Tony Armas, Dave Giusti and Doc Medich among the nine total players involved.
+He was with the Pirates the entire 1976 season, but made just 16 starts, although he managed to hit .276 with 13 RBI’s in his 87 AB’s.
+The second trade that sent him back to Pittsburgh on March 15,1977 had many big names with Phil Garner, Tony Armas, Dave Giusti and Doc Medich among the nine total players involved.

 Also on this date in 1922, the Pirates picked up 33 year righty pitcher, Jim Bagby off waivers from the Cleveland Indians.
 Bagby was just two years removed from a 31 win season in 1920 when he helped lead the Indians to their first World Series title.
 He was worked hard that season, setting career highs and leading the league in innings pitched and complete games.
 He had a career 106-70 2.59 record going into 1921 but his last two years combined in Cleveland, he had an ERA over 5.00 and his inning totals dropped significantly.
 Bagby was with the Pirates the entire 1923 season, seeing limited innings and just six starts all year.
 He pitched just 68.2 innings and had an ERA of 5.24, He played another seven seasons in the minors retiring in 1930 with 151 minor league wins and 127 in the majors.